deeplay-io/rethinkdb-watch/README.md

 Emits updates in batches represented as `Map`, where key is JSON-stringified primary key, and value is the update event.

-The first emission is the initial query result.
+The first emission represents the full initial query result.

 Subsequent updates are buffered in time window specified by `options.bufferTimeMs`.